 Another important point highlighted by Dr Farber is that there are regulatory and logistical obstacles that are blocking the widespread use of human tissue research.
 She recommends the promotion of paired sampling, such as autologous airway and blood samples, like those used in her COVID-19 study.
 She also points out that in addition to blood and serum samples, more biobanks should stock frozen tissues and secretions, which are rich in immune cells and soluble factors (you can browse our wide range of frozen human tissue samples here).

 Yet perhaps most interestingly, she emphasizes the importance of collaboration in human tissue research.
 Anyone who has ever attempted to use human tissues in their research will recognize the ethical and logistical barriers.
 Human tissue testing requires a vast range of knowledge from both a regulatory and technical perspective which can be intimidating to approach alone.
 At REPROCELL we are experts in this area and have developed and expanded our tissue networks and ethical and regulatory knowledge over the past 20 years.
 With increased interest in the area of precision medicine, human tissue studies are likely to become larger and more collaborative.
-For example, REPROCELL's 2019 precision medicine exemplar project and publication involved individuals from a variety of areas, including academia, industry, medicine, and digital technology.
+For example, REPROCELL's 2019 precision medicine exemplar project and publication3 involved individuals from a variety of areas, including academia, industry, medicine, and digital technology.